 The configuration for this alert allows you to specify at what user risk level you want the alert to be generated.
-The email will be generated when the user's risk level reaches what you have specified.
-For example, if you set the policy to alert on medium user risk and your user John's user risk score moves to medium risk because of a real-time sign-in risk, you'll receive the users at risk detected email.
-If the user has subsequent risk detections that cause the user risk level calculation to be the specified risk level (or higher), you'll receive more user at risk detected emails when the user risk score is recalculated.
+The email is generated when the user's risk level reaches what you specified.
+For example, if you set the policy to alert on medium user risk and your user John's user risk score moves to medium risk because of a real-time sign-in risk, you receive the users at risk detected email.
+If the user has subsequent risk detections that cause the user risk level calculation to be the specified risk level (or higher), you receive more user at risk detected emails when the user risk score is recalculated.
 For example, if a user moves to medium risk on January 1, you'll receive an email notification if your settings are set to alert on medium risk.
-If that same user then has another risk detection on January 5 that's also medium risk, and the user risk score is recalculated and is still medium, you'll receive another email notification.
+If that same user has another risk detection on January 5 and the user risk score is recalculated but is still medium, you receive another email notification.

-However, an extra email notification will only be sent if the time the risk detection occurred (that caused the change in user risk level) is more recent than when the last email was sent.
+An extra email notification is sent if the time the change in user risk level is more recent than the last email sent.
 For example, a user signs in on January 1 at 5 AM and there's no real-time risk (meaning no email would be generated because of that sign-in).
 10 minutes later, at 5:10 AM, the same user signs-in again and has high real-time risk, causing the user risk level to move to high and an email to be sent.
 Then, at 5:15 AM, the offline risk score for the original sign-in at 5 AM changes to high risk because of offline risk processing.
 Another user flagged for risk e-mail wouldn't be sent, since the time of the first sign-in was before the second sign-in that already triggered an email notification.

-To prevent an overload of e-mails, you'll only receive one email within a 5-second time period.
-This delay means that if multiple users move to the specified risk level during the same 5-second time period, we'll aggregate and send one e-mail to represent the change in risk level for all of them.
+To prevent an overload of e-mails, you only receive one email within a 5-second time period.
+If multiple users move to the specified risk level during the same 5-second time period, we aggregate the data and send one e-mail for all of them.

-If your organization has enabled self-remediation as described in the article, User experiences with Microsoft Entra ID Protection there's a chance that the user may remediate their risk before you have the opportunity to investigate.
-You can see risky users and risky sign-ins that have been remediated by adding "Remediated" to the Risk state filter in either the Risky users or Risky sign-ins reports.
+If your organization enabled self-remediation as described in the article, User experiences with Microsoft Entra ID Protection there's a chance that the user might remediate their risk before you have the opportunity to investigate.
+You can see risky users and risky sign-ins that were already remediated by adding "Remediated" to the Risk state filter in either the Risky users or Risky sign-ins reports.